Gagrio/suse-support-material-local/ketchup/README.md

 ## 🙏 Acknowledgments

 - 🦀 Built with **Rust** for performance and safety
-- ☸️ Uses the **kube-rs** crate for Kubernetes API access
+- ☸️ Uses **kube-rs** with dynamic discovery for comprehensive resource collection
-- 🎨 Inspired by the need for better cluster configuration management
+- 🎨 Designed for support engineers who need complete cluster visibility
 - ☕ Powered by lots of coffee and determination

 ---